PeterWaher/IoTGateway/README.md

 ## Clients

-Projects starting with **Waher.Client.** denote client projects.
+The folder [Clients](Clients) contains projects starting with **Waher.Client.** and denote client projects.
 Clients are front-end applications that can be run by users to perform different types of interaction with things or the network.

 ### Waher.Client.WPF